Why Automated and Accurate Ship and Debit is the Cornerstone of a Successful Channel Partnerships

 - Salesforce Integration

-- Partner implements monthly data into platform, which provides real-time data and quantitative analysis to vendor
+- Partner implements monthly data into the platform, which provides real-time data and quantitative analysis to vendor

 - Eliminates the need for manual “Ship and Debit” processes (e.g., Excel spreadsheets, electronic data interchange (EDI), emails, phone calls, etc.).